MarkLundager/AdventOfCode2024/README.md

 ## DAY 1:
 Not very structured code but concise.
 Pretty straightforward.

-Part 1 result:  1258579
-Part 2 result:  23981443
 Total Time:     0.000339 seconds

 ## DAY 2:
 Perhaps writing everything in one function is something I should stop doing.
 Still breathing BOIS
+Total Time:     0.000511 seconds

 ## DAY 3:
 Happy with the code, structured and concise.
 Not bad
+Total Time:     0.000105 seconds

 ## DAY 4:
 For part two I realise you could write a similar direction array as for the first part.
 I did it and it did not work.
 1 hour debug: I learnt that I suck at rotating objects with number representation.
+Total Time:     0.001140 seconds

 ## DAY 5
 Very happy with the code.
 Accidentally skipped every second line on part one and still got the correct answer, a lot of margin it seems.
 Made debugging part two quite the ride.
 Motivation still high!
+Total Time:     0.036394 seconds

 ## DAY 6